Nissan 180SX: Model nomenclature and markets

-Like the Japanese 180SX SR20DET discrepancy, European, as well as South African models of the S13 chassis were called 200SX though equipped with the CA18DET engine.
+Like the Japanese 180SX SR20DET discrepancy, European, as well as South African models of the S13 chassis were called 200SX though equipped with the CA18DET engine, producing 169 PS.

-In North America, It was sold as the Nissan 240SX Fastback with the KA24DE engine and various other trim differences.

-In Europe the car was sold as the 200SX in spite of featuring the 1.8-liter CA18DET engine, producing 169 PS.
 This allowed the 200SX to reach 100 km/h in 7.5 seconds and onto 220 km/h.
-The car had a facelift in 1991 with new smoother bumpers, limited slip differential, and larger brakes.
+The car had a facelift in 1991 with new smoother bumpers, limited-slip differential, and larger brakes.
 This 200SX was sold between 1989 and 1994 until the change to the succeeding S14 version.

-180SX and Silvias are now generally available for import into the US market with EPA and DOT exemptions under the NHTSA 25-year classic import law.
-The United States has a handful of JDM Import companies.
+In North America, It was sold as the 240SX, paired with the single-overhead cam KA24E motor and later the dual-overhead cam KA24DE motor along with various other trim differences.
+The 240SX also offered an additional bodywork that resembles the S13 Silvia from the rear portion of the car.

-Japanese tuning company Kid's Heart produced 500 official units of a 180SX and Silvia hybrid known as the Sileighty.
-These cars were built upon the standard 1998 180SX platform but had the headlamps, front wings, hood, front bumper and fixings from a Nissan Silvia swapped over.
-These cars were available with the naturally aspirated or the turbo engine, with the same 140 or 205 PS as a standard S13.
+Japanese tuning company Kid's Heart produced 500 units of an official 180SX and Silvia hybrid known as the Sileighty.
+These cars were built upon the standard 1998 180SX platform but had the headlamps, front wings, hood, front bumper and fixings from an S13 Silvia swapped over.
+These cars were available with either the naturally aspirated or the turbo engine, with the same 140 or 205 PS as a standard S13.
 A five-speed manual or a four-speed automatic were available.
-Kid's Heart also offered some mechanical and tuning upgrades, including revised suspension, an improved limited-slip differential and an ECU tune from Nismo.
+Kid's Heart also offered some mechanical and tuning upgrades, including a revised suspension, an improved limited-slip differential and an ECU tune from Nismo.
 This raised the turbo car's output to 230 PS at 13 psi of boost (0.9 bar).
+The Sileighty was also a common modification for 180SX (and even 200SX/240SX) owners, who swapped out the front ends of the 180SX with that of the S13 Silvia.